acobenario/blazedemo-automation/README.md

 Hi there!👋

 Welcome to my QA Automation project.
-I’m a QA Automation Engineer with 3 years of experience, and this is my personal project where I build, test, and learn more about QA automation.
-I created this project to sharpen my skills, explore new tools, and showcase my work.
+I’m a QA Automation Engineer with 3 years of experience.
+I created this project to sharpen and demonstrate my skills in QA by integrating manual and automated testing approaches for the BlazeDemo web application.

 ## What This Project Does